redis/redis-doc/docs/reference/protocol-spec.md

     _\r\n

 {{% alert title="Null Bulk String, Null Arrays and Nulls" color="info" %}}
-Due to historical reasons, RESP2 features two specially-crafted values for representing null values of Bulk Strings and Arrays.
+Due to historical reasons, RESP2 features two specially crafted values for representing null values of bulk strings and arrays.
 This duality has always been a redundancy that added zero semantical value to the protocol itself.

-The Null type, introduced in RESP3, aims to fix this wrong.
+The null type, introduced in RESP3, aims to fix this wrong.
 {{% /alert %}}}}

 <a name="boolean-reply">

 ### Booleans
-RESP Booleans encode true and false values in the following ways:
+RESP booleans encode true and false values in the following ways:

     #t\r\n
     #f\r\n